NFIBrokerage/slipstream/guides/design.md

 # Design

-Slipstream is designed to be as extensible as it is expedient to use.
+Slipstream is designed to be as extensible as it is idiomatic.

 such and such about concurrency furthering that idea